ElvinLit/Risk-Based-Games-Optimizer/README.md

 1. Download repository
 2. Unzip into a folder of your choice
 3. Open the terminal, cd into that folder of your choice
-4. run 'pip install -r requirements.txt' to install all dependencies/modules/libraries
+4. run '''pip install -r requirements.txt''' to install all dependencies/modules/libraries
-5. to run the app, go to the terminal in either the command prompt or the IDE, run 'python streamlit_app.py'
+5. to run the app, go to the terminal in either the command prompt or the IDE, run '''python streamlit_app.py'''